Include High Antioxidants Food in Your Diet to Prevent Atherosclerosis

-If a blockage occurs in the hands or legs, it can result in extreme pain and may lead to gangrene (local death of body tissue).
+If a blockage occurred in the hands or legs, it can result in extreme pain and may lead to gangrene (local death of body tissue).

 Another problem that can occur along with atherosclerosis is arteriosclerosis, the hardening of the arteries.
 At birth, our arteries are elastic, but with age and with our poor choices of food, arteries may lose their elasticity and harden.
 When this happens, the risk of thrombosis, angina, heart attack and stroke also increase.